A Model and Survey of Distributed Data-Intensive Systems: Other Systems

 \subsubsection{Stateful dataflow}

 The absence of shared mutable state in the dataflow model forces developers to encode all information as data that flows between tasks.
 However, some algorithms would benefit from the availability of state that can be modified in-place, for instance machine learning algorithms that iteratively refine a set of parameters.
 Thus, several systems propose extensions to the dataflow programming model that accommodate shared mutable state.
 In stateful dataflow graphs (SDG)~\cite{fernandez:ATC:2014:MakingStateExplicit}, developers write a driver program using imperative (Java) code that includes state and methods to access and modify it.
 Code annotations are used to specify state access patterns within methods.
 The resulting jobs are compiled into a dataflow graph where operators access the shared state.
 If possible, state elements are partitioned across workers, otherwise they are replicated in each worker and the programming model supports user-defined functions to merge changes applied to different replicas.
-SDG adopts a job-level deployment and execution model~\cite{castro:SIGMOD:2013:SEEP}, similar DPSs like Flink.
+Deployment and exectution rely on a DPS with job-level deployment~\cite{castro:SIGMOD:2013:SEEP}.

 Tangram~\cite{huang:ATC:2019:Tangram} implements task-based deployment and allows tasks to access and update an in-memory key-value store as part of their execution.
 By analyzing the execution plan, Tangram can understand which parts of the computation depend on mutable state and which parts do not, and optimizes fault tolerance for the job at hand.